chanceshelby/AI-Orgin/README.md

 This will be a bot that will learn as you talk to it.
 As of now it knows only what I have programmed it to say but the project is not finished.
 If you have any questions or want to help out send me an eamil.

 P.S.
-Only use code for knowledge purposes as I have the source copyrighted.
+Only use code for knowledge purposes as I have the source trademarked.
 Thank you.

 chanceshelby17@gmail.com